 This is the site of an ancient beacon which was lit on July 1st 1588 to warn of The Spanish Armada.
 The Tower was built on the beacon site in 1733, some of the stones to build the tower are from the beacon.
 The tower was used originally as a shooting lodge.
 It is a grade 2 listed building.It is a marvellous viewing point, on a clear day the hills of Wales and the fells of the Lake District can be seen as well as the Flyde coast line.
 In the far distance in line with Blackpool tower is Snaefell on the Isle of Man.

-Go down steps, then through gate and across road to enter the grounds of Rivington Gardens by the two stone gate posts.
+Go down steps then bear left leaving stony path and follow grassy path to gate.
+Turn right to follow wide stony track to the entrance gate of Rivington Gardens, which is behind a stone disused building, to enter the grounds of Rivington Gardens by the two stone gate posts.
 Carry on for 500 metres.
 At open space bear right across open ground where old tiles can be seen.

 Go down the concentric stone steps to what was once The Orchestra Lawn.
 The base of the sundial still stands in the far corner.

-Turn sharp right to take footpath parallel to the stony track which was crossed before entering the grounds.
+Turn sharp right to take footpath running parallel with the wide stony track walked on before entering the Gardens.
 Follow this to The Pigeon Tower.